 Veteran Employment Is Up.
 Here's How To Hire and Keep The Best

-The unemployment rate among military veterans recently dropped to its lowest level in five years.
+The unemployment rate among military veterans recently dropped to its lowest level since 2000.
 That means one thing for employers: increased competition for the best veteran talent.

 On the bright side, this talent pool replenishes regularly as soldiers transition out of the military.
 More than 200,000 active duty service members are expected to transition to the workforce in each of the next few years.

 Yet a recent study shows that veterans often feel overqualified for the jobs they’re finding in the civilian world.
 And that may explain why nearly half of veterans leave their first post-military job within a year.

 Minimizing veteran employee churn makes sense.
 After all, hiring veterans pays off for businesses in many ways:

 Performance.
 In a recent survey, for example, more than 90 percent of managers said that veterans get promoted faster than nonveterans, and two-thirds said they consider veterans easier to manage.

 Civic duty.
 In 2011, First Lady Michelle Obama and Dr. Jill Biden started the Joining Forces program to raise awareness of “the service, sacrifice, and needs of military families” in three areas: employment, education, and wellness.

 Employers have rallied around former service members and their families through the program.
 Since then, more than 1.2 million veterans and military spouses have been hired or trained, and this year, leading tech companies have pledged to hire more than 110,000 veterans and military spouses over the next five years.
 But the benefits of hiring a veteran go far beyond answering a patriotic call.

 Diversity of viewpoints and experience.
 A 2015 report from Bersin by Deloitte called hiring a veteran “both the right thing to do and a smart move to make.”
 One of the less obvious reasons the report brings to light is that veteran employment helps with diversity and inclusion, a big push in many companies recently.